UiB given SDG14 leadership role by IAU

-The University of Bergen has been announced as the academic Hub for SDG14, Life Below Water, on behalf of the International Association of Universities.
+The University of Bergen has been announced as part of the International Association of Universities SDG Clusterm, with special responsibility and leadership for SDG14, Life Below Water.

 This week in Kuala Lumpur, the Sustainable Development Goals (SDGs) and the 2030 Agenda have been the backdrop for the 2018 International Conference of the International Association of Universities (IAU).

 Rector Dag Rune Olsen from the University of Bergen (UiB) was one of the speakers and also was there to accept the university's leading status for SDG14 as part of IAU's work to engage with the UN's 2030 Agenda.

 “First of all this underlines our commitment to and engagement with the SDGs, and I am delighted that UiB has been invited by IAU to be the organization's Hub institution for SDG14 – Life Below Water as part of te organisation's SDG Cluster,” says Rector Olsen.

 On UN Day, 24 October, UiB was also awarded Hub status for SDG14 by United Nations Academic Impact (UNAI), which is an initiative that aligns institutions of higher education with the United Nations (UN) in supporting and contributing to the realization of UN goals and mandates.

 “Interestingly, this means that UIB both represents the global academic community top-down, via UNAI, and bottom-up, via IAU,” says Olsen.

 In April 2017 Peter Thomson, the then president of the United Nations General Assembly, wrote a letter to all leaders of higher education institutions around the world, asking for the SDGs to be made an integral part of research, teaching and study.